(These are four-credit, six-week courses and every Seminar participant is required to enroll in one)

 And just why did the Doctor think fify-seven academics would punch the air in The Shakespeare Code...

-Satisfies the Shakespeare or upper-level elective requirement for English majors.
+Satisfies the Shakespeare or upper-level elective requirement for English majors (old and new requirements).

 The Literary Makings of the Modern Self